DanielCreggOrganization/w8-lab-encapsulation-sofiaplyak/README.md

 ### Explanation
 Data hiding is the fundamental concept of encapsulation where we restrict direct access to certain components of an object, typically by making fields private.
 This protection prevents unauthorized access to internal data and helps maintain the object's state consistency.
 By controlling access to our object's data, we can ensure that the object's state is always valid and can't be corrupted by external code.

+Now that you've seen how access modifiers work in Section 1, this section reinforces why we consistently make fields private and only expose what's necessary through public methods.

 ### Example
 ```java
 public class Counter {